AlbertoCuadra/Personal_Website/content/post/post4/index.md

 - name: Zenodo
   url: 'https://zenodo.org/record/6396748'
 ---
 [![Preview](/gif/preview.gif)](https://combustion-toolbox-website.readthedocs.io)

-We are in the final push for the official release of Combustion Toolbox v1.0.0.
-One of the tasks was to build a complete documentation on how to use it.
+We are in the final stage leading up to the official release of Combustion Toolbox v1.0.0.
+One of the tasks was to build a complete documentation on how to use it to supplement an upcoming publication for a scientific journal.
 Now, I'm happy to announce that the Combustion Toolbox website is live!
 There's still a lot of information we want to include, but it's a great first step.

 Best,